 Table of Contents

 Often times a centrifuge user experiences the loss of process fluid or product during centrifuge processing.
-The main conduit for product loss is along with the sludge ejection.
+The main conduit for product loss is sludge ejection.

-This article discusses the various aspects of product loss with centrifuge and ways to mitigate such losses.
+This article discusses the various aspects of product loss with centrifuges and ways to mitigate such losses.

 During the regular operation of an Alfa Laval disc centrifuge, the high centrifugal force pushes the heavier solid particles outward towards the bowl wall.
 The particles accumulate in the designed sludge space while the clarified fluid exits the bowl.
 This accumulation of sediment particles forms the separated sludge.

 Alfa Laval self-cleaning centrifuges discharge the separated sludge intermittently during a sludge discharge cycle.
 During this cycle, the sludge holding space is momentarily open, and the bowl discharges the separated sludge.